bryantstats/time_series/ayu_pod1.knit.md

 3. Use the `acf` function to plot the ACF of the time series in the above question.
 Base on the plot of the series and the ACF, do you think the series is stationary?

 4. Import a time series data of your own.
 Plot the series and the auto-correlation function of the series.
 Does your time series have a trend or seasonal component?
 Is your series stationary?

+Notice that: If you do not have the direct link to the dataset file, you should download the file to your computer and save the file at the same folder as the Rmarkdown file.